elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-08-25-cs3103-lecture-3-ip-options-icmp.md

 #### Example
 ICMP error messages are use by router and host to tell a device that sent a datagram about problems

-1) What if datagram carring ICMP cause another error
+1) What if datagram carring ICMP error messages cause another error
-> Nothing happne, it wont be sent again
+> Nothing happens, it wont be sent again

 2) Do we need ICMP error messages for each fragment of a fragmented datagram that cause the error
 > Only for first